elaraproject/elara-labs/research-docs/theoretical/Free-electron maser physics.md

 At the end, the electron beam is deflected away from the undulator via bending magnets (as shown above); it is possible to recover some of the energy of the electron beam as the electrons decelerate[^4].
 Afterwards, the electrons are deposited onto a large block of dense, heat-resistant material, called a [beam dump](https://en.wikipedia.org/wiki/Beam_dump#Charged-particle_beam_dumps).

-### Optical pumping
+### Optical power

-For our space-based application, we require that our lasers be **optically-pumped**: that is, entirely (or near-entirely) powered purely by sunlight.
-A microwave beam is
+For our space-based application, we require that our lasers be **optically-powered**: that is, entirely (or near-entirely) powered purely by sunlight.
+This requires some modifications from the standard free-electron maser design:

+- The power source for the electron source is sunlight, which heats the cathode

 ### Cathode temperature